gloriadasilva/myblog/my-website/blog/django-tutorial.md

 ---
 slug: django-tutorial
-title: Django Real-World Project For Beginners - Series 1
+title: "Django Real-World Project For Beginners : Series 1"
 authors: [gloria]
 description: Looking for simple Django real-world project ideas for beginners?
 Check out this guide for various projects you can build using Django, even as a newbie.
 keyword: ["django tutorial for beginners", "Django projects with source code", "Django projects for beginners